HerculeasRishabh/FlaskCS50_Porject_01/README.md

 Web Programming with Python and JavaScript

+To remove any file from being added to the git repository add the file name into .gitignore file in the base repository directory.

 Make sure to export the following environment variables before you run the app

 export FLASK_APP=application.py